 Rhythm’s translational research efforts are focused on deepening the understanding of melanocortin-4 receptor (MC4R) pathway-related rare genetic diseases of obesity.

 Rhythm’s approach to these disorders is built upon a foundational DNA sequencing infrastructure with de-identified samples from more than 30,000 individuals living with severe obesity, believed to be one of the largest databases of its kind.
-Importantly, this unique resource fuels Rhythm’s focus and understanding of rare genetic disorders of obesity caused by deficiencies within the MC4R pathway, which are distinct from general obesity.
+Importantly, this unique resource fuels Rhythm’s focus and understanding of rare genetic diseases of obesity caused by deficiencies within the MC4R pathway, which are distinct from general obesity.

-The Rhythm database enables the detection of gene variants that may contribute to the manifestation of rare genetic disorders of obesity.
+The Rhythm database enables the detection of gene variants that may contribute to the manifestation of rare genetic diseases of obesity.
 To help further clarify the clinical significance of these genetic data, we deploy a battery of translational research strategies, including large-scale biochemical screening studies and genetic epidemiological analyses to understand the functional and clinical relevance of observed variants.
 This is important for understanding the impact on the MC4R pathway.

 Learn more →